xiaoxx970/chatgpt-in-terminal/README.md

    > In stream mode, the answer will start outputting as soon as the first response arrives, which can reducing waiting time.
 Stream mode is on by default.

-- `/tokens`: Display the API token count and token length for the current conversation
+- `/tokens`: Display the total tokens spent and the tokens for the current conversation

   > GPT-3.5 has a token limit of 4096; use this command to check if you're approaching the limit